Graphight/VS-PatternBuilder/documentation/ROADMAP.md

 # Known Bugs

 ## Active
-- When given an asymmetrical hoizontal pattern the system still thinks the player is in the center
 - Validation is skipped for blocks with wildcards ('*') which means players can put garbage in there
 - No validation that TransitionUpLayer/TransitionDownLayer exist when terrain following is enabled
 - Sprinting down slopes will skip some transition layer placements (I spent way too long trying to fix this so gave up)